 - This research methods course is designed to prepare students for an Independent Study Project or internship.
 Through lectures, readings, and field activities, students study and practice basic social science methods.
 They examine the ethical issues surrounding field research related to human rights and other program themes and are guided through the World Learning / SIT Human Subjects Review process, which forms a core component of the course.
 By the end of the course, students will have chosen a research topic or internship placement, selected appropriate methods, and written a solid proposal for an Independent Study Project or internship related to the program themes.
-All coursework is conducted in Spanish, although it may occasionally include a few readings in English.
+This course is conducted in Spanish, although it may occasionally include a few readings in English.

 In addition to taking the above courses, students will also need to enroll in one of the following two courses:

 - (ISPR3000 / 4 credits / 60 hours)

 - Conducted in Oaxaca or another approved location appropriate to the project, the Independent Study Project offers students the opportunity to conduct field research on a topic of their choice within the program's thematic parameters.
 The project integrates learning from the various components of the program and culminates in a final presentation and formal research paper.